DrugLib.com — Drug Information Portal

 Rebetol (Ribavirin) - Warnings and Precautions

-• REBETOL monotherapy is not effective for the treatment of chronic hepatitis C virus infection and should not be used alone for this indication (see WARNINGS).
+• REBETOL monotherapy is not effective for the treatment of chronic hepatitis C virus infection and should not be used alone for this indication [see Warnings and Precautions].

 • The primary toxicity of ribavirin is hemolytic anemia.
 The anemia associated with REBETOL therapy may result in worsening of cardiac disease that has led to fatal and nonfatal myocardial infarctions.
-Patients with a history of significant or unstable cardiac disease should not be treated with REBETOL (see WARNINGS, ADVERSE REACTIONS, and DOSAGE AND ADMINISTRATION).
+Patients with a history of significant or unstable cardiac disease should not be treated with REBETOL [see Dosage and Administration, Warnings and Precautions, and Adverse Reactions].

-Significant teratogenic and/or embryocidal effects have been demonstrated in all animal species exposed to ribavirin.
+• Significant teratogenic and embryocidal effects have been demonstrated in all animal species exposed to ribavirin.
 In addition, ribavirin has a multiple-dose half-life of 12 days, and so it may persist in nonplasma compartments for as long as 6 months.
 Therefore, REBETOL therapy is contraindicated in women who are pregnant and in the male partners of women who are pregnant.
 Extreme care must be taken to avoid pregnancy during therapy and for 6 months after completion of treatment in both female patients and in female partners of male patients who are taking REBETOL therapy.
-At least two reliable forms of effective contraception must be utilized during treatment and during the 6-month posttreatment follow-up period (see CONTRAINDICATIONS, WARNINGS, and PRECAUTIONS, Information for Patients and Pregnancy Category X sections).
+At least two reliable forms of effective contraception must be utilized during treatment and during the 6-month post-treatment follow-up period [see Contraindications (4), Warnings and Precautions, Use in Specific Populations, Nonclinical Toxicology, and Patient Counseling Information].

 Pregnancy